 - Individual education: The increased levels of an individual’s education can also raise economic productivity and reduce unemployment levels.

-- Vaccination: Benefits not only a person vaccinated but other people as well because the probability of being infected decreases.
+- Vaccination: Benefits not only the person vaccinated but other people in the community because the probability of being infected decreases.

 Solutions to Externalities

 Due to the adverse effect of both negative and positive externalities on market efficiency, economists and policymakers strive to address the problem.
 The “internalization” of the externalities is the process of adopting policies that would limit the effect of the externalities on unrelated parties.
 Generally, the internalization is achieved through government intervention.
 Possible solutions include the following:

 1. Defining property rights

 A strict definition of property rights can limit the influence of economic activities on unrelated parties.
 However, it is not always a viable option since the ownership of particular things such as air or water cannot be unambiguously assigned to a particular agent.